AceAsin/BloodborneSDK/.GitHub/README.md

 ## Download

-- The software download can be found on the website by visiting [Bloodborne][Bloodborne].
+- The software can be downloaded from the website [Ace Asin](https://aceasin.com/bloodborne).
 - If you want to share the software package, then please redirect users to the official website so that they may download the package from the respected source and gain additional information.
 - Do not download cracked versions of the software from nefarious users.
 This will only put you at risk of getting your computer compromised and information stolen.

 ## Support

-- You can support me by creating a free account, following me on [GitHub][GitHub], and starring my repositories.
+- If you would like to purchase merch, then visit the shop at [Ace Asin](https://aceasin.com/shop).
+Purchases made at the shop help grow the business.
-- If you wish to donate, then please visit [Buy Me A Coffee][BuyMeACoffee] or [Ko-Fi][Ko-Fi].
+- If you would like to donate, then please visit [Buy Me A Coffee][BuyMeACoffee] or [Ko-Fi][Ko-Fi].
 In return for donating, you will receive a cyan-colored lifetime donator role in the server that distinguishes you from others.
-- If you would like to receive early access and exclusive content, then consider becoming a patron by visiting my [Patreon][Patreon] page.
+- If you would like to subscribe, then consider becoming a patron by visiting my [Patreon][Patreon] page.
+In return for subscribing, you will receive early access and exclusive content

 ## Privacy